Main Content

 Also, you are encouraged to respond to any comments/questions made by other students on your own case analysis no later than a week after the case analysis is completed.

-1. Final Term Paper: The purpose of this term paper is to provide you with an opportunity to examine and research the complexity of organizational change in the public sector.
-What you need to do is to write a case study report on the innovation and creativity in public administration and its implementation.
-You need to research one situation where an innovative or creative public policy or management technique was developed and implemented.
-You will need to collect information by various means such as through interviews and an archival information search.
+The purpose of this term paper is to provide you with an opportunity to examine and research the complexity of organizational change in the public or non-profit sector.
+What you need to do is to write a case study report on one innovative change (policy or managerial technique) in a public agency or a non-profit organization.
+You need to research one situation in which an innovative policy or managerial technique was developed and implemented.

-In this report, you should
+In this report, you should have the following sections:

-• identify the actual and/or planned outcomes from the change, evaluate the effectiveness of this innovative change, and identify what the organization either should have done differently or what they should do next.
+• identify what the organization either should have done differently or what it should do next;

 Since you are likely to get information from various sources, you need to be very careful in referencing and quoting them.
 Please consult the Academic Integrity section of this syllabus.